 All Kenyon College researchers, research advisers, department/program chairs, administrative department heads and IRB members must complete the appropriate modules.
+(A few hours of training is not really a lot to ask in exchange for the privilege of using human beings in research.)
 Chairs and Faculty Advisers who do not complete the course will impede the progress of their students' IRB reviews.

 REGARDLESS of funding agency requirements, the Kenyon IRB requires that ALL Kenyon researchers involved in "human subjects" research complete the required learning modules from the on-line CITI Human Subjects Research Educational Program.